Can age suddenly hit you?

 A new paper published in Nature Communications (Olecka & al., 2024) focuses on gut ageing in mice through the methylation lens.
 The tissue was chosen because it offers a broad representation of the ageing panorama since it has numerous biological functions that “undergo age-related alterations” affecting “the emergence of age-related phenotypes in other organs, such as the brain, the heart, or the endocrine system”.

-Just as with the proteome, the authors were able to pinpoint abrupt methylation changes at two different periods – at early-to-midlife, and mid-to-late-life.
-The authors conclude that “The existence of transitions between discrete stages reveals the more controlled, or even programmed, nature of epigenetic aging and opens questions about the regulation and consequences of these abrupt changes” – especially on the functional level.
+Just as with the proteome, the authors were able to detect abrupt methylation changes at two different periods – at early-to-midlife, and mid-to-late-life.
+The authors concluded that “The existence of transitions between discrete stages reveals the more controlled, or even programmed, nature of epigenetic aging and opens questions about the regulation and consequences of these abrupt changes” – especially on the functional level.

 Obviously, these initial findings provide but a peek into the likely ramifications of non-linear ageing for humans.
 But if more human studies can be carried out, they may help to explain discrepancies in epigenetic ageing that may appear divorced from lifestyle factors or underlying health challenges.
 Moreover, they may open promising avenues for targeted interventions to slow down the ageing cycle!